Katsuhiro Miyamoto & Associates

 The Truffle is a piece of nature built with earth, full of air.
 A space within a stone that sits on the ground and blends with the territory.
 It camouflages, by emulating the processes of mineral formation in its structure, and integrates with the natural environment, complying with its laws.

-The earth and the exchanged their properties.
-The land provided the with its texture and color, its form and its essence, and gave the earth its strength and internal structure.
+The earth and the concrete exchanged their properties.
+The land provided the concrete with its texture and color, its form and its essence, and concrete gave the earth its strength and internal structure.
 But what we had created was not yet architecture, we had fabricated a stone.

 To provide the space with all the comfort and the living conditions needed in architecture, we took the “Cabanon” of Le Corbusier as motif, recreating its program and dimensions.
 It is the “Cabanon of Beton” the reference that makes the truffle an enjoyable living space in nature, that has inspired and subdued us.
 And the lesson we learn is the uncertainty that led us in the desire to build with our own hands, a piece of nature, a contemplative space, a little poem.